kc-bonilla/redshift-to-pendo-api-data-pipeline/README.md

 **Rate Limits & Service Protection API Limits**
 Pendo API allows for any number of records to be submitted for update, but the call is limited to five (5) minutes.
 Any calls that take longer will violate this service protection API Limit and result in a 408 Request Timeout.

-Tap tap-redshift
+# tap-redshift #

-description
-Tap that extracts data from Redshift data warehouse and writes it to a standard stream in a JSON-based format, which can be piped to-and consumed by-any target.

-arguments

-		configuration file
+arguments configuration file
-o	description: contains required credentials and database connection properties for the tap. o	filetype: JSON o	arg options: (-c, --config)
+* description: contains required credentials and database connection properties for the tap.
+* filetype: JSON
+* arg options: (-c, --config)

 catalog file
-o	description: contains a list of stream objects that correspond to each available table in the Redshift schema designated in your config file. o	filetype: JSON o	arg options: (--catalog)
+* description: contains a list of stream objects that correspond to each available table in the Redshift schema designated in your config file.
+* filetype: JSON
+* arg options: (--catalog)

 dependencies
-Connection to Redshift
+* Connection to Redshift
-Python 3.6+.
+* Python 3.6+

 discovery mode
 ~/Github/data-and-analytics/singer/tap-redshift/tap-redshift/bin/tap-redshift --config tap_rs_config.json -d

-Target target-pendo
+# target-pendo #

 description
 Takes sys.stdout stream piped from tap as sys.stdin stream…config file with ___